luiscoco/Identity_dotNET8_Authentication/README.md

 ![image](https://github.com/luiscoco/Identity_dotNET8_Authentication/assets/32194879/676b0469-fee2-4b6d-a561-1ce45a84a38a)

-We also have to create a new Server
+We also have to create a new Server.
 We input the Server name and location

 ![image](https://github.com/luiscoco/Identity_dotNET8_Authentication/assets/32194879/bb7552ff-b173-452d-994a-2a6739c33630)